Public Contributions

 This project began with Land Arts of the American West in 2020.
-In collaboration with Texas Tech University, and a cohort of independant scholars, academics, artists, poets, and architects, the first meander map of the Rio Grande / Rio Bravo river was created.
+In collaboration with Land Arts of the American West, and a cohort of independant scholars, academics, artists, poets, and architects, the meander map of the Rio Grande / Rio Bravo river was created.

 To learn about the process of creating the meanders, and for a full list of the contributors to the project, see Chris Taylor's essay titled, Drawing Time: Making the Rio Meander Map.